steveperry-53/examples-go/docs/18-token.md

 Create a GCP service account, and download a JSON key file.

-This program reads the JSON key file, and produces and access token that you can use to call BigQuery APIs.
+This program reads the JSON key file, and produces an access token that you can use to call BigQuery APIs.

 We call CredentialsFromJSON to get a Credentials object.